 The Elder Scrolls: Blades – An Introduction

 The Elder Scrolls: Blades is a mobile game on Android and iOS, created by Bethesda.
 It’s a city-builder with RPG elements similar to Fallout: Shelter.
 You are a Blade that has to go into hiding after the white-gold concordat abolished the Blades.
-You flee to your home that’s inexplicable hidden from the imperial eyes.
+You flee to your home that’s inexplicably hidden from the imperial eyes.
 Unfortunately for you, on your way home, you find your hometown in flames.
 The meat and potatoes of the game revolves around you completing quests to get materials, and then repair your ravaged home.

 The game plays well for an Early Access title, and it’s graphics are up there with at least PlayStation 3 level games.
 The movement and combat is a bit clunky, so don’t expect Devil May Cry levels of excitement.
 The game has spells, skills, weapons, and armour.
-You are able to learn, as you level and explore the dungeons and complete quests.
+You are able to learn, as you level up, explore the dungeons, and complete quests.
 Compared to most other mobile games, it’s an improvement.